Azure-Samples/communication-services-dotnet-quickstarts/RoomsQuickstart/README.md

 - azure-communication-services
 ---

-# Azure Communication Services - Rooms Private Preview
+# Azure Communication Services - Rooms Public Preview
-**Private Repository - Contents shared under NDA and TAP Agreement**
+**Public Repository - Contents shared under NDA and TAP Agreement**

-This is a private respository for the Azure Communication Services technology adoption program (TAP), colloquially called private preview.
+This is a public respository for the Azure Communication Services technology adoption program (TAP), colloquially called public preview.
 The documentation and artifacts listed below help you try out new features in development and provide feedback.

 # Create and manage rooms